 Dependency status can also come into play if one is hoping to qualify for in-state tuition rates.
 A student’s in-state status is based on their parent’s (or parents’) residency.
 This residency may require parents to formally change their custody or visitation agreement to establish the student’s college state.
 Independent students who live on their own on or near campus generally won’t qualify for in-state tuition rates unless they’ve been living in the state for a specified amount of time pre-dating their college enrollment.

-A few common factors the FAFSA relies on to determine whether or not a particular student should be classified as dependent or independent.
+Here’s a few common factors the FAFSA relies on to determine whether a student should be classified as independent vs. dependent.
 These classifications are relatively fluid and can change as students’ circumstances change (more on that below).

 Some of the questions that will be asked in determining whether a student is a dependent or independent include:

-- Can the student be claimed as a dependent on someone else’s tax returns?
+- Can a student be ‘dependent’ on someone else’s tax returns?